prasannDev/currency-exchange/Currency-Exchange/README.md

 - Create a JAR file using Maven.
 - Run the application.
 - Test the APIs using Postman with proper authentication.
+- Store bill data in an H2 database and access it via the H2 console.

 ---

-This `README.md` provides all the necessary instructions to set up, run, and test the Currency Exchange and Discount Calculation application.
+This `README.md` provides all the necessary instructions to set up, run, and test the Currency Exchange and Discount Calculation application, including storing bill data in an H2 database.

 ---